 You want to know the difference between Black Bears and Grizzly Bears

 It is a fact that the Grizzly bear is the undisputed monarch of the wild and a symbol of the Canadian wilderness.
 Be careful not to confuse this fella with his cousin the black bear.

-You can identify a grizzly by its humped shoulder, white-tipped back hair and extra long claws, as long as human fingers.
+You can identify a grizzly by its humped shoulder, white-tipped back hair and extra-long claws, as long as human fingers.
 A male grizzly weighs between 200 and 350 kg and can reach a height of three meters when standing on his hind legs.
 Grizzly cubs will nurse for up to three years.
 The Cubs begin eating solid food at an early age which makes them become very quickly not dependent on the mother’s milk.
 Grizzly bears may intake up to 90 lbs of food each day and they can run as fast as 55 km per hour.
-Life expectancy of grizzly bears is 15 – 20 years.
+The life expectancy of grizzly bears is 15 – 20 years.